MicrosoftDocs/azure-stack-docs/azure-stack/user/migrate-azure-stack-to-aks-engine.md

 ms.reviewer: summer.smith
 ms.lastreviewed: 12/14/2022

-# Intent: As an Azure Stack operator, I need to know how to migrate my existing AKS deployments to Kubernetes clusters created using AKS engine and what to expect after I migrate the applications.
+# Intent: As an Azure Stack operator, I need to know how to migrate my existing deployments in AKS preview to AKS engine and what to expect after I migrate the applications.
 # Keyword: Kubernetes AKS Engine difference
 ---

-# Migrate workloads to AKS engine from AKS on Azure Stack Hub preview
+# Migrate workloads to AKS engine from AKS preview on Azure Stack Hub

-This article tells how to migrate existing workloads in the Azure Kubernetes Service (AKS) on Azure Stack Hub preview to AKS engine on Azure Stack Hub, and summarizes AKS feature differences.
-The AKS on Azure Stack Hub preview is being deprecated in favor of extending support for AKS engine.
+This article tells how to migrate existing workloads in the Azure Kubernetes Service (AKS) preview on Azure Stack Hub to AKS engine on Azure Stack Hub, and summarizes AKS feature differences.
+The AKS preview on Azure Stack Hub is being deprecated in favor of extending support for AKS engine.

 [AKS engine](https://github.com/Azure/aks-engine) provides a command-line tool to bootstrap Kubernetes clusters on Azure and Azure Stack Hub.
 By using Azure Resource Manager, AKS engine helps you create and maintain clusters running on VMs, virtual networks, and other Azure infrastructure as a service (IaaS) resources in Azure Stack Hub.
 To learn more about AKS engine, see the [AKS engine overview](azure-stack-kubernetes-aks-engine-overview.md), and review the [AKS engine feature comparison](#compare-features-aks-engine-vs-aks-preview) in this article.

 ## Migrate workloads to AKS engine

 You can run AKS and AKS engine on Azure Stack Hub at the same time.
-To minimize application downtime, deploy and verify workloads on AKS engine before you delete your AKS clusters.
+To minimize application downtime, deploy and verify workloads on AKS engine before you delete the AKS clusters you created in the AKS preview.

 To move workloads to AKS engine, do the following steps: